Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 ## Steps files

-A Steps file contains the implementation of the steps which are written in Gherkin in the feature file.
+A Steps file contains the implementation of the steps.
+Steps files are written with Typescript.

 ## Steps